Canary Flex: Review

 For no cost, you get 24 hours of notification timeline, including video recording.
 The clips are limited to 10 seconds under this model, but that’s actually enough to see what’s happening at home if you get a motion alert.
 You can still save a handful of clips for later reference, and get all the other benefits of the device (up to 4 cameras) except 2-way talk.
 For many people, this is actually fine for a security solution if you’re not really interested in recording videos for keeps.

 For US$99 a year, you get unlimited saved videos, 30 days of timeline history with full length videos, desktop streaming access, and 2-way talk.
 Additionally, the warranty on subscribed devices is extended to 2 years.

-The Flex itself runs at US$199, which is competitively priced against competitors like the Netgear Arlo Pro 2 and the Ring Stick-Up Cam.
+The Flex itself is competitively priced against competitors like the Netgear Arlo Pro 2 and the Ring Stick-Up Cam.
 It’s available in limited countries from Canary directly, or more widely through Amazon and select regional distributors in various combo pack options, and two colors.

 Canary has always stated that security is a top priority.
 There specifications suggest all the right things, with AES 256 encryption (handled by dedicated hardware encryption) and secure communication with the clients and the cloud service via TLS.

 App and Firmware updates occur regularly, which is good news as issues can be patched over the air without user intervention.
 Further, Canary was the first IoT device maker to be granted ICSA Labs IoT Security Certification.
 While the assessment was conducted on the All-In-One, the assessment covers the cloud service and the app, which are fully applicable to the Flex as well.

 The Flex may not be new, but in terms of features and functionality still holds it's own.
 If you're privacy conscious, Canary still offers an above-average service which gives far more control over what gets recorded, and takes care of those behaviors automatically based on your preferences.